garysweaver/irie/README.md

 It also helps you produce DRY models and controllers, is very configurable in the environment.rb, model, and controller level, *and* lets you easily extend and override just the parts of the models and controllers that matter.

 This project was started when we looked at Dan Gebhardt's example in [ember_data_example][ember_data_example] and needed something similar for [AngularJS][angular].
-Other than projects like [RABL] that let you define JSON views easily, there wasn't anything that we found that make the whole process easier so that you didn't have to define controllers, etc. for commonly used functionality in Javascript implementations.
-Even though it has only been tested with AngularJS, in theory it should be able to be used with any Javascript framework.
-Also, if anyone is interested in making it work with Sinatra, etc., let us know.
+We looked at [RABL][rabl] which is recommended if you only need to provide JSON views to the data, but we didn't find anything that made not only the views easier but the controllers as well.

-Interested?
-Let's get started...
+In theory it should be able to be used with any Javascript framework or anything else requiring RESTful services in JSON.
+If anyone is interested in making it work with Sinatra, etc., let us know.

 ### Setup